 Rules of employment are often altered when working conditions are changed, and in the case of working conditions change disadvantageous to workers, in particular, the validity of the alteration is apt to be disputed.

 Regarding this point, see "Chapter 3: Labor Contracts."

-, Date

-As we have established/changed our rules of employment as described in the attachment, we hereby submit the rules of employment to you with a statement of opinions.
+Notification of (Changes to) Rules of Employment Statement of Opinions Date Date Director-General Labour Standards Inspection Office Mr./Ms. As we have established/changed our rules of employment as described in the attachment, we hereby submit the rules of employment to you with a statement of opinions.
+This statement sets out our opinions about the proposed rules of employment, Major Changes such opinions having been requested on Article Before Revision After Revision Base No. Labor Insurance Number Name of Workplace TEL Address Name of Employer Type of Business/Number of Company as a whole people Workplace people Workers Name of the labor union or the representative of a Title If you have changed the company name, also enter the former name.
+If you have changed majority of all the workers Procedures to elect the representative of a majority the address, also enter the former address. of all the workers

-Major Changes

-Article Before Revision After Revision

-Labor Insurance Prefecture Component Jurisdiction Base No. Branch No. Collective busines No.

-Number

-Name of Workplace

-Address Тег

-Name of Employer

-Type of Business/Number of Workers pany plac a w hole ; 1 people people

-If you have changed the enter the former name the address, also enter .
-If y ou h ave o chan ged ,